Digital Headache Diary pilot for Migraine Care at Oxford University Hospitals

 What will your journey be like?

-• Download the Migrevention’s Headache App (on your mobile device)
+Download the Migrevention’s Headache App (open this link on your smartphone)

-• After receiving a feedback request email, follow the instructions and submit the questionnaire
+After receiving the feedback request email, complete and submit the questionnaire as part of the pilot evaluation

 By testing a digital headache diary, we aim to improve symptom tracking, reduce waiting times, support better communication between patients and clinicians, and help prevent issues like Medication Overuse Headache.
 Most importantly, we're working to find out whether this modern, patient-centred approach can improve quality of life for people living with migraine.